Search the registry

 DNS Tool discovery — resolve a capability to an endpoint

-npm Registry Tool registry — search, install, version
+npm Registry Tool registry — search, discover, version

-App Store Ratings Reputation — but only from verified purchasers
+App Store ratings Reputation — only from verified users with proof-of-use

-Git + GitHub Dolt + DoltHub — version control for registry & ledger
+Git + GitHub Dolt + DoltHub — version control for the registry

-npm + Stripe + Dolt, for AI agent tool calls, with AT Protocol's data philosophy.
+npm + SSH + Dolt, for AI agent tool calls, with AT Protocol's data philosophy and terminal.shop's interface model.

 Things we're still figuring out